 - Increased endurance

-The combination ?-alanine and Creatine is synergistic and increases workout volume, increases lean muscle mass and may reduce body fat.
+The combination of beta-alanine and creatine was synergistic and increased workout volume, increased lean muscle mass, and may have reduced body fat.

-- Combining Creatine and ?-alanine can have a dramatically positive effect on performance for explosive type movement (sprinting, weight lifting, etc.) as evidenced by an incredible increase in power output over creatine alone.
+- Combining creatine and beta-alanine had a dramatically positive effect on performance for explosive-type movement (sprinting, weight lifting, etc.), as evidenced by a significant increase in power output over creatine alone.

-As proven above, there is a synergistic effect when stacking creatine and ?-alanine.
-There is almost certainly an even greater synergism when you take other research into account on amino acids, protein and glycogen replenishment.
-If results are what you want, then read on for how to create a great performance stack.
+As indicated above, there is a synergistic effect when stacking creatine and beta-alanine.
+There is almost certainly an even greater synergism when you take other research into account on amino acids, protein, and glycogen replenishment.

 Too Large Of A Dose All At Once

-Many athletes report a "prickling sensation" (pins and needles) - called paresthesia when using a serving larger than 1000mg at a time.
-The prickling is a result of ?-alanine binding to nerve receptors, activating them and causing them to discharge/fire.
-This sensation may begin approximately 15-20 minutes after ingesting ?-alanine and may continue for 1-1.5 hours.
-Furthermore, Dr. Stout has found in his research that one large dose doesn't work as well as divided doses.
+Many athletes report a "prickling sensation" (pins and needles) called paresthesia when using a serving larger than 1000 mg at a time.
+The prickling is a result of beta-alanine binding to nerve receptors, activating them and causing them to discharge/fire.
+This sensation may begin approximately 15-20 minutes after ingesting beta-alanine and may continue for 60-90 minutes.
+Furthermore, Dr. Stout found in his research that one large dose didn't work as well as divided doses.

-Using ?-Alanine To Enhance The Feeling Of "Pump" For Athletes
+Using Beta-Alanine To Enhance The Feeling Of "Pump" For Athletes

-Many athletes experience intense vasodilation/pumps from ?-alanine if they take more than 1000mg at a time.
+Many athletes experience intense vasodilation/pumps from beta-alanine if they take more than 1000 mg at a time.
 While this may feel good for some, it usually causes most people to stop their reps or sets short because of this "pump" feeling.

-This means less work was actually performed and less adaptation will occur.
-Therefore, diminishing the training effect and subsequent results.
+This means less work was actually performed and less adaptation will occur, thus diminishing the training effect and subsequent results.
 To illustrate this point, think of a cyclist whose legs get too pumped going up their first hill.
 As a result, they fatigue early and perform worse.
-Using the proper dosage in the right timing will help avoid this scenario.
+Using the proper dosage and the right timing will help avoid this scenario.